dconlrn/dconlrn.github.io/dswp.md

 > - We create the element, doesn't matter what it is but just pick a name or number or whatever.
 >
-> For this example lets use the word secret for our key.
+> For this example lets use the word "secret" for our key.
-> We are going to create a hash value from the word secret using each letter in the word.
+> We are going to create a hash value from the word "secret" using each letter in the word.
 > We take each letter and then find its [unicode](https://unicode.org/standard/WhatIsUnicode.html) equivalent value.
 >
 > Lets use the python ord function and a simple for loop to help us.
-> Here are the unicode values for the letters in the word secret
+> Here are the unicode values for the letters in the word "secret"

 ```python